Les Hautes Noëlles

 Les Parcelles is a great point introduction to the wines of Domaine Les Hautes Noëlles.
 The fruit comes from a selection various plots on the estate’s 7 hectares of organically farmed vineyards.
 It is the perfect wine to accompany oysters and fruits de mer.

-Les Hautes Noëlles fun loving rouge!
-To enjoy slightly chilled with grilled meats, fish, and heartier (think duck) salads.
+A fun loving red from Les Hautes Noëlles!
+Enjoy slightly chilled with grilled meats, fish, and heartier (think duck) salads.
 Gamay imparts fresh, crunchy red fruits, while the Grolleau Noir lends a touch of pepper and spice.
 The traditional vinification and addition of Cabernet Franc provides just the right amount of structure on the finish.
-A great wine to say hé ho!
+One bottle is never enough.